 Upward Negative Leaders

 So for we have discussed the development of upward propagating positive leaders from tall objects since this polarity is dominantly observed.
 However, upward negative leaders (UNLs) can also be triggered by preceding lightning activity.
 We have observed only one UNL case in Rapid City over the last 14 years.
-For this one case, our analysis shows that horizontally propagating positive leaders passing near a tower caused the initiation of the UNL.
+For this one case, our analysis shows that a negative cloud-to-ground (-CG) return stroke passing near a tower caused the initiation of the UNL.
 The high-speed video from this case is shown below.

 Other researchers have observed UNL cases, and it appears that the processes leading to UNL initiation are similar to that for UPL initiation, however, the polarities of the triggering leaders and cloud charge regions involved are opposite.
 The fact that UNLs develop much less frequently is likely due to the following reasons.